Leeds is an adult male prison in the Armley area of Leeds, West Yorkshire.

 Arrival and first night

-When a resident first arrives at Leeds, they (or a member of staff) will contact their family by phone.
+When someone first arrives at Leeds, they (or a member of staff) will contact their family by phone.
 This could be quite late in the evening, depending on the time they arrive.

 All men are searched, then given their ID, a hot drink, a shower, a change of clothes and a hot meal.